 A dog bite injury can be painful, frightening, and physically and emotionally scarring for a victim.
 At MDK Law Group, we are dedicated to helping clients who have been bitten or attacked by dogs in Glendale, Arizona.
 We understand how dramatically these events can impact survivors and their families.
 Our Arizona dog bite attorneys can pursue financial compensation on your behalf by helping you bring a legal claim against the pet owner or another party.
 Learn more today by calling our local office at (623) 225-5635 for a free case review.

-- Our Arizona personal injury attorneys are available 24/7.
+- Our team of Phoenix personal injury attorneys are available 24/7.
 You will have a direct line to the attorney working for you.

 - We bring decades of experience and insurance expertise to each case that we handle.

 - MDK Law Group sets high standards – we are the law firm that other attorneys hire.

 - You won’t pay us a dime unless we win your case, guaranteed.

 A violent dog attack, or even a single bite, can cause serious injuries – especially if the victim is a vulnerable child or senior citizen.
 A dog’s teeth and claws can be devastating.
 Many dog bite injuries leave permanent scarring or disfigurement, while others, tragically, are fatal.
 Common injuries associated with dog attacks include:

 - Soft-tissue injuries

 - Cracked and broken bones

 - Hand and finger injuries

 - Facial and eye injuries